yo-yo-yo-jbo/hm-surf/README.md

 # HM-Surf evaluator
+Evaluates susceptibility to [CVE-2024-44133](https://nvd.nist.gov/vuln/detail/CVE-2024-44133) of common macOS browsers.
-Taking a screenshot and downloading it along with location extraction, was used in [CVE-2024-44133](https://nvd.nist.gov/vuln/detail/CVE-2024-44133).
+Also contains the HTML that takes a screenshot and downloads it along with location extraction.
 ![Screenshot](screenshot.png)

 ## Usage - evaluator